 Hastings Court Crier helps residents and families stay connected during COVID-19

-Residents at our Hastings Court Care Home have created their own weekly newspaper, the Hastings Court Crier.
+Residents at our Hastings Court Care Home in East Sussex have created their own weekly newspaper, the Hastings Court Crier.
 The newspaper aims to keep relatives and loved ones up to date with its latest news.

 Kimberley Mann led the Lifestyles team in originating the idea of the newspaper: “We started the Crier as a stimulating activity but it’s really come into its own now.
 The residents meet each week to decide on the stories they are going to cover and which articles to include.”

 Residents are unable to receive visits from relatives at the moment as a result of the Coronavirus pandemic.
 The Hastings Court Crier gives families a window into residents’ day-to-day life.

 “It’s keeping residents occupied as we can’t invite our usual entertainers in and it’s another way of keeping families in touch.
 They used to pick it up in the bistro here but now we can email copies out to them” said Kimberley.

 Hastings Court Crier gives creative boost